Dual Diagnosis Treatment Arlington, VA

 Sagebrush Treatment Inc Outpatient Services - 7.0 miles from Arlington, VA

-Sagebrush Treatment Inc Outpatient Services is a dual diagnosis treatment center in Mclean, VA that offers treatment for mental health and substance abuse disorders that include PTSD as well as binge eating.
+Sagebrush Treatment Inc Outpatient Services is a dual diagnosis treatment center in Mclean, Virginia that provides treatment services for drug and alcohol addiction and mental health disorders that include phobias as well as schizoid personality disorder.

 Address: 7921 Jones Branch Drive, Suite 400, McLean, VA 22102 in Fairfax County